gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 So far we've been writing text and adding images *directly* in components.
 Which is an *excellent* way to build many websites.
 But often you want to store data *outside* components and then bring the data *into* the component as needed.

-For example, if you're building a site with Wordpress and Gatsby, the *data* for the site (pages and posts) are in Wordpress and you *pull* that data as needed into your components.
+For example, if you're building a site with Wordpress (so other contributors have a nice interface for adding & maintaining content) and Gatsby, the *data* for the site (pages and posts) are in Wordpress and you *pull* that data as needed into your components.

 Data can also live in file types like markdown, CSV, etc. as well as databases and APIs of all sorts.